JRChow/simple-calculator-compiler/README.md

 - [ ] Deal with variable naming case insensitivity
 - [ ] Use `func xx() { ... }` and `xx();` to differentiate function definition and call
 - [ ] Function definitions may appear anywhere.
+- [ ] Is there a need to distinguish between function and variable names?

 ## General FIXME